moveit/moveit2_tutorials/doc/how_to_guides/parallel_planning/parallel_planning_tutorial.rst

         max_acceleration_scaling_factor: 1.0
         planning_time: 0.5

-    # PlanRequestParameters for the second parallel pipeline
+    # PlanRequestParameters for a second parallel pipeline using Pilz with the LIN planner
     pilz_lin:
       plan_request_params:
         planning_attempts: 1